vedant-radke/MindLog/README.md

 ## Key Features

-*   **Automated Email Notifications:** Sends reminders to users who haven't submitted a journal entry for the day.
+- **Automated Email Notifications:** Sends reminders to users who haven't submitted a journal entry for the day.
-*   **Streak Tracking:** Integrates with a user streak system to encourage daily engagement.
+- **Streak Tracking:** Integrates with a user streak system to encourage daily engagement.
+- **Email Verification:** New signups receive a verification link; unverified accounts cannot log in until confirmed.

 ## `notifyMissedJournal.js`